migasfree/migasfree-swarm/README.md

 * `worker-<FQDN>`
 * `assistant-<FQDN>`

-For example, if you have generated a certificate with a wildcard SAN of the form `*.<FQDN>` using a DNS-01 challenge, replace the `<STACK>.pem` file with the generated certificate and the `cert.key` file with the corresponding private key.
+For example, if you have generated a certificate with a wildcard SAN of the form `*.<FQDN>` using a DNS-01 challenge, replace the `<STACK>.pem` file with the generated certificate and the `<STACK>.pem.key` file with the corresponding private key.

 ### LetsEncrypt